dicook/Data_Modelling_and_Computing/content/_index.md

 ## Semester 2 2018

-- Lecturers: Professor Di Cook
+- Lecturers: Professor Di Cook (dicook@monash.edu)
 - Tutors: Steph Kobakian, Mitch O'Hara-Wild, Zina Quryakos

+Unless your question is a personal issue or an administrative matter, please do not send us direct email.
+The [ED site](https://edstem.org/courses/2714/) is appropriate for questions related to the course material.

 ## Schedule